parthenon-hpc-lab/parthenon/doc/sphinx/src/boundary_communication.rst

 These tasks use the same infrastructure as the boundary communication machinery but do not communicate.

-**``RestrictGhostHalos(std::shared_ptr<MeshData<Real>> &md, bool reset_cache)``**
+.. topic:: ``RestrictGhostHalos(std::shared_ptr<MeshData<Real>> &md, bool reset_cache)``

-- Loops over parts of the mesh with a coarse-fine boundary and restricts from the fine buffer to the coarse buffer of a variable when relevant.
+  Loops over parts of the mesh with a coarse-fine boundary and restricts from the fine buffer to the coarse buffer of a variable when relevant.
   This is needed for physical boundary conditions to be applied correctly.